-He continued his studies in Germany at the Hochschule Für Musik Hanns Eisler Berlin with Prof. Diethelm Kühn.
-Nur performed at international music festivals and orchestras such as the German Opera House, the Richard Wagner Music Festival in Bayreuth, the Podium music Festival, ID festival Berlin, Bonn Beethoven festival and in Luzern Festival.
+After studying in Israel with Ms. Eva Wasserman and Prof. Izhak Katap, Ben Shalom continued his studies at the Hochschule Für Musik Hanns Eisler Berlin with Prof. Diethelm Kühn and performed in orchestras such as the German Opera House and the Richard Wagner Festival in Bayreuth.

-Nur is busy in addition to the well-known repertoire, with pieces of forgotten and unknown Jewish composers from the Second World War time, aiming to bring them back to the culture discuss of today.
+Ben Shalom is busy with a research of the forgotten and the unknown Jewish composers from the Second World War time, aiming to bring them back to the culture discuss of today.

 In addition, Ben Shalom has created a special Project for oriental and classical instrument that musically “wanders” between European Classical Sounds and Middle Eastern cultures, reflecting the commonalities and the different between them.